Back | Home | Aller à version française

 These reiterated and reformulating presentations - or re-presentations - first strike because of their monotony.
 Indeed, any external stimulation, regardless of its quality, - visual, auditory, tactile, olfactory, gustatory, etc. - is subject from its reception by the sensor organ (retina for sight, organ of Corti for hearing) to a transduction that transforms it into neuronic impulses.
 However, the latter only know two states: resting potential / action potential; which means triggered/not triggered.
 0/1.
 Yes/No.

-What information can we then get on the outside world with such monotonous means? (a) There is the isotopy between the external stimuli, the peripheral neurones excited (for example in the retina), and the relays between nervous centres, which gives information on the configuration of the perceived objects. (b) There is the number of neurones excited by stimuli, which indicates the relative extent of external objects. (c) There is the beginning and the end of excitations by stimuli, giving the time and duration of action of external objects. (d) There is the frequency of excitations by the stimuli, which can indicate the force, i.e. intensity of external objects. (e) There is the temporal configuration of excitations, particularly their speed of attack and erasure, which also betrays the properties of the objects, for example bird songs.
+What information can we then get on the outside world with such monotonous means? (a) There is the isotopy between the external stimuli, the peripheral neurons excited (for example in the retina), and the relays between nervous centers, which gives information on the configuration of the perceived objects. (b) There is the number of neurons excited by stimuli, which indicates the relative extent of external objects. (c) There is the beginning and the end of excitations by stimuli, giving the time and duration of action of external objects. (d) There is the frequency of excitations by the stimuli, which can indicate the force, i.e. intensity of external objects. (e) There is the temporal configuration of excitations, particularly their speed of attack and erasure, which also betrays the properties of the objects, for example bird songs.

 This is what we call the codings of the nervous system.
 Our list is merely indicative.
 For an anthropogeny of the brain, there will be nothing more precious than completing it and grasping its system.